 Located within the City of Los Angeles, this district is bounded by 102nd Street and Century Boulevard on the north, 104th Street on the south, La Cienega Boulevard on the east and Aviation Boulevard on the west.
 This district originally encompassed approximately 80 industrial buildings (1950-1955).
-It now contains approximately 48 buildings, most (28 properties) of which have undergone modifications to their exteriors.
-These structures within the district all share certain characteristics such as massing, height, setback, materials, fenestration, and post-war Modern entries.
-Because of its lack of integrity this district is ineligible for the National Register.
-However, the district is associated with S. Charles Lee, a nationally prominent architect, whose design skills and entrepreneurial instincts led to an innovative approach to early industrial development.
-Therefore, it appears to satisfy the criteria for the California Register and designation as a City of Los Angeles Historic Preservation Overlay Zone (HPOZ).
-(See Figure 19, Intermediate Terminal Complex and International Airport Industrial District.)
+It now contains approximately 48 buildings, most (28 properties) of which have undergone extensive modifications to their exteriors.
+These structures within the district all share certain characteristics such as massing, height, setback, materials, fenestration, and post-war Modern entries (of varying integrity).
+Because of compromised integrity, the FAA has determined that this district is ineligible for the National Register.
+Additionally, the FAA has concluded that none of the contributing properties to this district are eligible for individual designation at the federal, state, or local levels because of lack of sufficient integrity, historical associations, or architectural significance.
+(See Figure S14, Intermediate Terminal Complex and International Airport Industrial District.)